TDex-network/tdex-daemon-alpha/README.md

 ```
 $ tdex-cli operator deposit --fee
 ```
-4. Get the deposit address and send L-BTC and other Liquid asset to create and start a `market`
+4. Get the deposit address and send L-BTC and other Liquid assets to create and start a `market`
 ```sh
 $ tdex-cli operator deposit
 ```